efe96238/vulpex/README.md

 # Vulpex

 A lightweight deep learning framework built on NumPy.
-Low-level or high-level — your choice.
+Low-level customizability and high-level usability in one.

 ## Quick Start